top of page

 Purpose

-The Speedie Readies pilot is designed for the prevention of the phonics or dyslexia intervention.
+This Speedie Readies pilot is designed for the prevention of the phonics or dyslexia intervention that takes place after struggling to map words.

-A key purpose is to find out whether strong results can be achieved when the intervention is delivered by a teaching assistant, ensuring no additional workload for the class teacher.
-The project also examines whether this approach helps to empower TAs and make them more confident in supporting early literacy development.
+A key purpose is to find out whether strong results can be achieved when the prevention of the intervention is delivered by a teaching assistant, ensuring no additional workload for the class teacher.
+The project also examines whether this approach helps to empower TAs and make them more confident in supporting early literacy development by preventing difficulties mapping speech and print.

-It is an initial pilot designed to identify, through real-world use, what works well and what could be improved following feedback.
-The goal is to create a Speedie Readies system that can be used in any Reception class from Term 2 onwards, supporting children selected by the teacher for targeted word mapping practice.
+It is an initial pilot of the Speedie Readies system designed to identify, through real-world use, what works well and what could be improved following feedback.
+The goal of the pilot is to focus on who delivers it.
+The Speedie Readies system can be used in any Reception class from Term 2 onwards, supporting children selected by the teacher for targeted word mapping practice.
 A dual-route is used.
 The Code is Shown.
+Issues that arise for each child, on their journey to word mapping mastery, are explored with the TA at the time they need it.
+This is simply not possible within the whole class setting.

 Focus of the Pilot